esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 2. In `ESP8266WiFiScan.cpp` one can find the following variable declaration: `struct scan_config config;` around line 87.
 Adding `config.scan_type = WIFI_SCAN_TYPE_PASSIVE;` after `memset(&config, 0, sizeof(config));` on line 88 will ensure passive scans are used.

 ### <a name="FAQSlowRouter"></a>My internet is slower when I connect the ESP8266 to my router!
 There has been some reports about this happening when the ESP8266 is in AP+STA mode while connected to the router.
 The ESP8266 automatically switches to 802.11g in AP+STA mode, so if your router normally uses a faster WiFi standard such as 802.11n or 802.11ac the router may change mode of operation to 802.11g.
-Typically this would result in a WiFi speed of around 30-40 Mbit/s.
+Typically this would result in a maximum WiFi speed of around 30 Mbit/s.

 A possible workaround is to use only AP mode or STA mode (see "[I want to control the WiFi mode myself](#FAQModeControl)"), perhaps with an extra ESP8266 in one of these modes as a buffer between your ESP8266 mesh network and your router.
 Remember that the ESP8266 must have the AP active in order to receive ESP-NOW broadcast messages.